kimh/clojure-by-example/source/index.md

 <br>

-Otherwise, you will get an exception.
+Otherwise, you will get an exception (`inc` is an one argument function)

 ```clojure
 user=> (reduce (fn [res val] (+ res val)) [1 2 3 4])